noahgibbs/madscience_octopress/source/index.markdown

 <span class="normal-bold">Rails Deploy In An Hour</span> is presented by Noah Gibbs, acclaimed author of
 <a href="http://rebuilding-rails.com">Rebuilding Rails</a>.
 Noah has presented at <a href="http://gogaruco.com">Golden Gate
-Ruy Conference</a>, taught Ruby on Rails at <a href="http://www.cmu.edu/silicon-valley/">Carnegie Mellon's Silicon Valley campus</a> for their MSE program.
+Ruby Conference</a>, taught Ruby on Rails at <a href="http://www.cmu.edu/silicon-valley/">Carnegie Mellon's Silicon Valley campus</a> for their MSE program.

 His must-have book Rebuilding Rails has been used at the University of Washington, several different Rails bootcamps and Satish Talim’s